Creating a Basic Skin Care Routine (All Skin Types)

 Understanding your skin type

 Your skin type is determined by genetics, diet, and how much oil is in your skin.
+There are loads of different products that you can use for your skin, for example, this Timeless Skin Care, which is a natural product.
+Obviously, the type of product that you need to use depends on your skin type.
 Skin types are defined by the following:

 Skin that has a neutral amount of oil and water, usually free of blemishes and imperfections, small pores, and little to no sensitivities.
 But remember as you get old skin becomes dryer and less lipid so even normal skin types could benefit from extra moisture, hydration, and depending on your age (early to mid 20’s) anti-aging products.
 Even if your skin type is normal you can still benefit from the wonderful services offered by Beauty on Park Street to help give your skin that wow factor.